 RNA delivery mediated by LentiFlashTM Technology

-The LentiFlashTM technology is a game-changing class of RNA carriers based on a chimeric lentiviral platform including the MS2 bacteriophage packaging system.
+The LentiFlashTM technology is a game-changing class of RNA carriers based on a chimeric lentiviral platform including a bacteriophage packaging system.

 The strength of FlashCell is to leverage a new generation of lentiviral vectors, which allow RNA delivery without integration of the transferred genetic material into the genomic DNA of target cells.